jivan9822/TradingInfo/README.md

 ## User Registration

-The user can register by providing their name, email, password, and photo.
+The user can register by providing their name, email, password, and photo (as a base64 string).
 The application verifies the user's email before allowing them to log in.

 ## User Login